Not only want or need, but you must also have to reward your employees for their work, outcomes and dedication.

 When you plan your rewards, plan with remote in mind from the start.
 That way, your employees won't feel like an afterthought, and you'll be left with an inclusive reward that suits employees anywhere they happen to be.
 These kinds of social rewards can be an excellent way to build relationships, encourage communication, and get people talking no matter how far apart they happen to be.

-5. Make a big gesture
+Reward Your Employees #5: Make a big gesture

 Big gestures aren't something that works for day-to-day rewards, but for exceptional circumstances, they're an excellent way to get your message across.
 Think of paying for everyone's lunch that day or giving everyone the Friday off during a slower period.
 A significant gesture can be anything from giving everyone a technology gift to sending a gift basket of sweets and goodies to everyone's doorstep.
 Planned properly, these gestures can inspire loyalty and encourage positivity within your business.

 If you want to provide a one-off, significant reward, making a big gesture is an excellent way to go.
-These rewards are often better as spur-of-the-moment surprises, as opposed to planned and known celebrations that was everyone gets the benefit and the reward has more meaning to everyone involved.
+These rewards are often better as spur-of-the-moment surprises, as opposed to planned and known celebrations – that where everyone gets the benefit and the reward has more meaning to everyone involved.
 Big gestures may be rare, but they can be a vital part of your reward strategy.

-6. Add new, permanent benefits into employee contracts
+Reward Your Employees #6: Add new, permanent benefits into employee contracts

 One way to effectively reward individual employees or outstanding team members is to introduce permanent benefits and rewards.
 While offering a few days off for great work is an excellent choice in many circumstances, for employees that have been superstars in the long-term, something that sticks around is even more of a reward.
 It could be one extra day of paid holiday every single year, or it could be an opportunity for costly training to further their personal development.